iver-wharf/rfcs/0000-template.md

 }
 ```

-## Compatability
+## Compatibility

-Bring up compatability issues and things to regard.
+Bring up compatibility issues and other things to regard.
 How will this interfere
 with existing components (providers, database, frontend)?
 Does this break
-backward compatability?
+backward compatibility?

 ## Alternative solutions